A Global Rise

 Written by Pauline Müller

-A specialist in serving the medical, automotive, military, and aerospace industries, the company also handles the entire electronic product life cycle on behalf of its clients, a service that significantly enhances ease of ownership.
-This approach includes value engineering services for product development as well as prototyping and new product introduction (NPI), product evolution, maturity, and end-of-life phases.
+Despite the shifting international landscape, VEXOS continues to provide its customers with cutting-edge technology alongside superior service and exceptional supply chain efficiency, growing its market share in the smart grid infrastructure, communications, computing, and security industries.
+Also serving the medical, automotive, military, and aerospace industries, the company has deep expertise in managing the entire electronic product life cycle on behalf of its clients, a service that significantly enhances ease of ownership.
+This comprehensive approach spans value engineering services for product development as well as prototyping and new product introduction (NPI), product evolution, maturity, and end-of-life phases.
+Leveraging its global network of facilities across North America and Asia, Vexos delivers these services at scale, ensuring consistency, flexibility, and cost efficiency for customers worldwide.

-Serving a broad range of clients from its facilities in Markham, Ontario; LaGrange, Ohio; Vancouver, Washington; Ho Chi Minh City, Vietnam; and Dongguan, China, VEXOS expanded its North American presence last year to include a state-of-the-art 40,000-square-foot fabrication footprint in Juarez, Mexico to improve and maintain overall company efficiencies.
-To achieve such growth, the VEXOS team has worked tirelessly to build its overall brand and its capacity.
-The company also welcomed ControlTek in Vancouver, Washington to the group in September 2023 and earlier this year, it announced the completion of expansions to this facility, which includes a ValuLine™ cleanroom, a fourth surface mount technology (SMT) line, and Inovaxe custom storage.
+Serving a broad range of clients from its facilities in Toronto, Ontario, Canada; Vancouver, Washington, USA; Ho Chi Minh City, Vietnam; and Dongguan, China, VEXOS expanded its North American presence last year to include a state-of-the-art, 40,000-square-foot EMS footprint in Juarez, Mexico to improve and maintain overall company efficiencies.
+To achieve such growth, the VEXOS team has worked tirelessly to increase capacity and efficiency.
+The company also acquired ControlTek in Vancouver, Washington, in September 2023, and earlier this year, it announced the completion of expansions to this facility, which include a cleanroom, a fourth surface mount technology (SMT) line, and Inovaxe custom storage.

-Initially launching two SMT lines, the Mexican facility now offers four lines since its launch a year and a half ago, and this is set to grow even further soon.
+Initially launching in 2024 with two SMT lines, the Juarez, Mexico facility now offers four lines and is anticipating further growth in the near future.
 “We do think that we will get to six SMT lines within the next six to 12 months—a tripling of capacity in 18 months,” says Fernandes.
 “We have weathered the [geopolitical] storm quite effectively,” he continues, highlighting the facility’s impressive growth since its opening during trying times and its role in achieving such resilience.

-In the pursuit of continuous improvement, VEXOS’ Vancouver facility collaborates with service-disabled veteran-owned small business (SDVOSB), CTEK2, to develop ‘set aside’ capabilities in response to the needs of various United States government department tenders that are typically reserved for minority-owned businesses.
-“As another opportunity for growth, we’re leveraging our core skills to enable us to provide these types of services to companies that can engage with the U.S. government through this particular set aside,” Fernandes says of this latest initiative.
+The VEXOS Vancouver facility collaborates with service-disabled veteran-owned small business (SDVOSB), CTEK2, to develop ‘set-aside’ capabilities for United States government tenders typically reserved for minority-owned businesses.
+“This initiative leverages our core skills to enable companies to engage with the U.S. government through this set-aside,” Fernandes says of this latest initiative.

 “We’re very excited to be partnered with CTEK2,” seconds Erin Fortin, Director of Marketing and Strategic Analytics.

-Taking another look at its Asian facilities, the company is also developing ways of expanding its commodity management solutions.
-These are custom commodities that it supplies to customers.
-Leveraging economies of scale, VEXOS provides significant savings on sought-after materials from trusted partners with whom it has had decades-long working relationships.
-Such products include custom-printed circuit boards, plastics, metals, and more.
+Taking another look at its Asian facilities, the company is also developing ways of expanding its Custom Material Solutions to offer custom commodities to its customers.
+Leveraging economies of scale, VEXOS provides significant savings on high-demand materials from trusted partners with whom it has had decades-long working relationships.
+Such products include custom-printed circuit boards, plastics, metals, displays, power supplies, and more.

-When it comes to the team that keeps this formidable force in motion, Fernandes’ message is positive: “Just continue with the approach that we’re taking.
-Continue driving the value proposition that we have, which is enabling us to grow business organically and inorganically,” he says.
+When it comes to the team that keeps this formidable force in motion, Fernandes’ message is positive: “We’ll continue with the approach that we’ve been taking.
+We’ll continue driving the value proposition that we have, which is enabling us to grow business organically and inorganically,” he says.
 In the same breath, Fernandes underscores how COVID-19 brought about a lasting transformation in the company’s approach to supply chain management, changing how it does business for good.

 As VEXOS continues its global expansion, Fernandes hopes for the company to retain its unique character—one of warmth and camaraderie.
 While this leader is open about the challenges of a team spread across the planet, he points out that online platforms do help bridge the gap to a large extent.
 To cultivate a sense of organizational unity, the company introduced an operational excellence program to help guide teams toward synergy in effective ways.
 “We have a really strong management presence and communication with the global team,” says Fortin.
 “I think that’s an important part of our success.”